How to Calculate Home Office Expenses and Depreciation

 Allowable home office expenses include your rent, mortgage interest—although not the principal part of your mortgage payments—property tax, renters or homeowners insurance, homeowners association fees, utilities, and repairs.
 You would apply your percentage rate to all these expenses, then tally them up to arrive at your deduction.

-Although you can't deduct a percentage of the principal portion of your mortgage payments, you can depreciate a portion of the cost of your house if you own your home.
+Although you cannot deduct a percentage of the principal portion of your mortgage payments, you can depreciate a portion of the cost of your house if you own your home.
 You can also deduct the cost of any repairs made directly to your office area.
 Unfortunately, any depreciation you take on the house will produce taxable gains through depreciation recapture when and if you ever sell it.

 Deducting Your Business Assets